cryptojoks/antofy-docs/docs/architecture.md

 A single address space effectively solves many problems decentralized systems face, from user-friendly client-server interaction to the addressable forwarding of crypto assets and information.

-{% hint style="info" %}
-In other words, the user's wallet program will not connect to proprietary servers, as with virtually all current solutions, but to one of the Routers.
-In addition, sending requests to a specific wallet and receiving a response from it will be possible in the Antofy network.
+*In other words, the user's wallet program will not connect to proprietary servers, as with virtually all current solutions, but to one of the Routers.
+In addition, sending requests to a specific wallet and receiving a response from it will be possible in the Antofy network.*
-{% endhint %}

 In addition to their primary tasks at the address level, Routers also act as a liaison to tie the entire cluster together.
 This is achieved through vertical layer integration, as Workers and Wallets connect to Routers, which in turn must be connected to Keepers.